-Senate Bill No. 880 amends the existing law regarding the Oklahoma Board of Licensed Alcohol and Drug Counselors.
-The bill re-establishes the Board, which will consist of seven members appointed by the Governor with Senate approval.
-Key changes include the elimination of certain educational requirements for board members, specifically the previous stipulation that required members to hold a master's degree or higher.
-Instead, the bill mandates that five members must be licensed alcohol and drug counselors at the time of their appointment, while one member must be certified as an alcohol and drug counselor.
-Additionally, the bill updates the language regarding the appointment process and the qualifications of board members, ensuring that they have at least three years of experience in the field.
+Bill No. 880, introduced by Senators Grellner and Jenkins, amends Section 1873 of the Oklahoma Board of Licensed Alcohol and Drug Counselors.
+The bill re-establishes the Board until July 1, 2025, and modifies the composition and qualifications of its members.
+Notably, it eliminates certain educational requirements, specifically the need for members to hold a master's degree or higher, and instead mandates that five members be licensed alcohol and drug counselors at the time of appointment, while one member must be certified.
+Additionally, the bill updates the language regarding the appointment process and the qualifications of the members, ensuring that all appointed members have at least three years of experience in the field.

 Floor (Senate): 59-1873